p-schlickmann/rya-lite/README.md

   - Birth sex
   - Income
   - Interests
-- The app must also allow users to provide a description of their brand; this helps the LLM generate a more relevant concept.
+- The app must also allow users to provide a description of their brand; this helps the LLM generate a more relevant concept

 ## How I approached it
 1. Started off Next.js Supabase template: